Skip to main content

 Climate change

 Climate change is one of the most significant challenges facing us today.
-Extensive scientific information tells us that human activities are causing the climate to change at a rapid and unnatural rate.
-Burning fossil fuels for our transport and energy, as well as releasing gases from industrial processes and landfill sites, are a large part of the problem.
+Extensive scientific information confirms that human activities, such as the burning of fossil fuels for transport and energy, are causing the earth to warm at a rapid and unnatural rate.
+Gases from industrial processes and landfill sites also play a significant role.

 Around 100 years ago, humans began burning large quantities of fossil fuels such as petrol, oil and coal, to produce energy.
-These fuels are now essential for everything we need including light, heat, transport and most of the products we use daily.
-The problem is that when we burn these fuels, we release greenhouse gases (GHGs) such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (NO) into the atmosphere.
-We currently emit around 30 billion tonnes of GHGs each year from human activities.
-The result of adding such a large volume of GHGs is that more and more heat is trapped in the atmosphere
+These fuels have become essential for everything we need including light, heat, transport and most of the products we use daily.
+The problem is that when these fuels are burned they release greenhouse gases (GHGs) such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (NO) into the atmosphere.
+30 billion tonnes of GHGs are emitted each year from human activities, adding such a large volume of GHGs that more and more heat is trapped in the atmosphere.

 Sources of reputable information about climate change Toggle accordion